andrew-bortvin/mbp23.github.io/syllabus.md

 ## Grading

-This course will be graded Pass/Fail, and individual assignments will be graded on reasonable completion (rather than accuracy of results).
+This course will be graded Satisfactory/Unsatisfactory, and individual assignments will be graded on reasonable completion (rather than accuracy of results).
 In each assignment, we will specify items to include in your submission; the assignment score will be the fraction of items completed.
-To achieve a Pass, you must have an average of 70% completion across the assignments.
+To achieve a Satisfactory, you must have an average of 70% completion across the assignments.

 All assignments will be due at the end of the course period (1/19/23).
 However, please submit your work at the end of the day - we will look at your work in progress, provide written feedback, discuss any questions or opoprtunities for improvement, and let you know estimated percent completion.